How To Tell When Someone was Last Active on Facebook

 Hiding last active on Facebook

-If you want to be more private, there is absolutely nothing wrong with hiding your last active status.
+To help protect your Facebook privacy, there is absolutely nothing wrong with hiding your last active status.
 In fact, it can be quite liberating if you have friends who always think when you’re online you should be at their beck and call.

 From the Facebook app: